MSpearing/Term_Project/README.md

 # Term_Project

-This is the server a detributed android chat-room app, [freechat](https://github.com/AriaPahlavan/EE360P_TeamProject)
+This is the server for a detributed android chat-room app, [freechat](https://github.com/AriaPahlavan/EE360P_TeamProject)